-Unfavorable changes in economic conditions, including recessions, inflation, turmoil in financial markets, changes caused by global crisis such as the COVID-19 pandemic, the ongoing conflict between Russia and Ukraine and resulting economic sanctions, the Taliban's takeover of Afghanistan, or other changes in economic conditions, could harm our business, results of operations, and financial conditions as a result of:
+Unfavorable changes in economic conditions, including recessions, inflation, turmoil in financial markets, changes caused by global crisis such as a pandemic, the ongoing conflict between Russia and Ukraine and resulting economic sanctions, conflicts in the Middle East, or other changes in economic conditions, could harm our business, results of operations, and financial conditions as a result of:

-- reduced demand for our products; - increased risk of order cancellations or delays; - · increased pressure on the prices for our products; - greater difficulty in collecting accounts receivable; - risks to our liquidity, including the possibility that we might not have access to our cash when needed; and - rising interest rates, recessionary cycles, and inflationary pressures, that could make our products more expensive or could increase our costs.
+- reduced demand for our products; - increased risk of order cancellations or delays; - increased pressure on the prices for our products; - greater difficulty in collecting accounts receivable; - risks to our liquidity, including the possibility that we might not have access to our cash when needed; and - rising interest rates, recessionary cycles, and inflationary pressures, that could make our products more expensive or could increase our costs. - health epidemics, impacting the markets and communities in which we, our partners and clients operate.